 - Help neighbors who require special assistance.

 - If you are a Community Emergency Response Team (CERT) member, be alert for activation instructions.
-See SMC Alert
+See also County Alerts.

 CHECKING YOUR HOME - EARTHQUAKE CHECK LIST